dataarts/tailbone/README.md

 This is a side project made out of past experiences.
 That being said there are a few rough edges.
 Also working on a `Go` branch with the same api.
 If you want to contribute please add a test for any fix or feature before you file a pull request.
-For the testing you need to start the dev server by running `dev_appserver.py .` and browsing to `http://localhost:8080/api/test/(testname)` for example `http://localhost:8080/api/test/restful`.
+For the testing you need to start the dev server by running `dev_appserver.py --clear_datastore=yes .` and browsing to `http://localhost:8080/api/test/(testname)` for example `http://localhost:8080/api/test/restful`.
 These are [QUnit](http://qunitjs.com/) JavaScript tests and should be the same in either go, python or any future language to support consistency of any implementation of the api.
 Note, these tests modify the `db`, and can only be run locally.